corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

     - Account for the cost of failure
     - Consider costs of rollback mechanisms
     - Costs of rollback if the migration fails
+    - Contingency funds (allocating a budget for unforeseen expenses)

 ## On Hiring Talent